Time: 9:30 a.m. to 5:30 p.m.

 “Looking at my own reflection through the eyes of Tabula Rasa, I came to see human dysfunctions as surface scintillations, dramatic and sometimes irritating to be sure, but certainly not set in stone.
 Whenever I managed, through grace or sheer stubborn will, to let go of an old pattern and embody a fresh perspective, Rasa would mirror the transformation, welcoming me home to an ever-deeper understanding of who I really was.
 And without the slightest hint of ambition, she would continually up the ante, stretching, relentlessly, my own limited ideas about my place in the world, my calling, my untapped potential, and even, as it turns out, the nature of reality itself.”

-In this two-day experiential workshop, you will have an opportunity to experience the horse as both a mirror and a gentle guide.
+In this experiential workshop, you will have an opportunity to experience the horse as both a mirror and a gentle guide.
 You will learn how to take the perspective that horses provide back to the human world.

 You’ll practice how to engage in mutually respectful relationships with others.
 You’ll discover how to use emotions as information, as horses do.
 You’ll learn simple yet powerful techniques for enhancing physical as well as mental and emotional health.
 And you’ll tap into a vast storehouse of horse-inspired wisdom to enhance your personal and professional relationships.